 In December 2018, the Standing Committee of the National People's Congress of PRC published the Draft Foreign Investment Law (2018) for public comments.
 On March 15, 2019, the National People's Congress adopted the Foreign Investment Law of the PRC ("the Foreign Investment Law").
-Upon taking effect on January 1, 2020, the Foreign Investment Law has replaced the Law of the People's Republic of China on Chinese-foreign Congress, and the Law of the People's Republic of China on Chinese-foreign Cooperative Joint Ventures to become the legal foundation for foreign investment in the PRC.
+Upon taking effect on January 1, 2020, the Foreign Investment Law has replaced the Law of the People's Republic of China on Chinese-foreign Equity Joint Ventures, the Law of the People's Republic of China on Wholly Foreign-Owned Enterprises, and the Law of the People's Republic of China on Chinese-foreign Cooperative Joint Ventures to become the legal foundation for foreign investment in the PRC.
 The Foreign Investment Law mainly focuses on the foreign investment promotion, foreign investment protection and foreign investment management.